Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Become more active.

 Surgery.
-Your doctor may recommend surgery if you have bleeding or narrowing of the esophagus or if needed to control the spread of precancerous cells.
+Your healthcare provider may recommend surgery if you have bleeding or narrowing of the esophagus.
+It also might be recommended if it is needed to control the spread of precancerous cells.

 Difficulty swallowing or eating